Builtable/Builtable.io/_posts/workshops/2018-10-06-Leather-Craft.markdown

 currentAttendees: 0
 totalAttendees: 15
 ---

 This event is an introduction into the wonderful world of leathercrafting.
-We will learn the basics of choosing and caring for leather, cutting leather, measuring and using patterns, learning the saddle stitch ,setting snaps and rivets, stamping leather & foiling.
+We will learn the basics of choosing and caring for leather, cutting leather, measuring and using patterns, learning the saddle stitch, setting snaps and rivets, stamping leather & foiling.

+Choose from 3 sets of leather goods to do:
+1. Basic Leather Goods (Coin Purse, Keychain, Cable Organizer & Braided Bracelet)
+2. Travel Leather Goods (Luggage Tag, Passport Holder, Keychain, Cord Wrap.)
+3. Tech Leather Goods (Smartphone Slip Case with Card Slot, Cord Roll, Keychain & Coffee Sleeve)

 ** STRICTLY should be in the event by 1:00 PM the LATEST.